SYNONYM(S): G-CSF; Granulocyte-Colony Stimulating Factor

 ODB - General Benefit (ODB Formulary )

-- filgrastim - Grastofil brand is a general benefit
+- filgrastim - Grastofil brand

 - filgrastim - (Neupogen brand) - Pre-Stem Cell Transplant Mobilization: For peripheral blood progenitor cell collection for peripheral stem cell transplant as treatment for malignant disease.
 Approval for Neupogen 300 mcg and 480 mcg vial format only.